ShaneGH/DirectTest/README.md

 ```

 Mocking like this will allow us to write far more complex mocks far faster than with other mocking frameworks

+## Philosophy

+* Dynamox is productive.
+You write code which explains exactly what you want to do, no more expressions and natural language, just code.
+Simple code.
+* Dynamox is dynamic.
+You mock what you want to mock, you ignore everything else.
+* Dynamox is fast.
+Very fast.
+Dynamox has a new proxy generation engine which is tuned for mocking only.

 ## Examples